boeboe/graphite-events-metrics/README.md

 ## How to run

-The docker image is available on Dockerhub
+The docker image is available on Dockerhub at

 https://hub.docker.com/repository/docker/boeboe/graphite-events-metrics